 Author: Alice Gilman

 At the end of each year, the Internal Revenue Service (IRS) adjusts many tax- and benefit-related figures for inflation based on changes to the Consumer Price Index.
-These adjustments are often referred to as cost of living adjustments (COLAs).
+These adjustments are referred to as cost of living adjustments (COLAs).
 Without adjustments for inflation, the value of employees' benefits would decrease over time.

 Fringe Benefits are also subject to COLAs.
 Annual adjustments are made to the amounts that an employee may receive from an employer for qualified parking and mass transit benefits, as well as to the amounts that may be excluded from an employee's income for adoption assistance.
 In addition, many health benefits are inflation-adjusted annually, including the maximum amount employees can contribute on a pretax basis to health flexible spending and medical savings accounts.

 Finally, COLAs apply to the income tax brackets and the standard deduction amounts that taxpayers who do not itemize deductions may claim on their personal income tax returns.

 The following chart provides employers with a comparison of the current and prior year retirement plan and fringe benefit COLAs and limits.